Sign In / Sign Out

 Note: No fees are covered as part of this fellowship, including mandatory program fees.

-Note: Schools should submit no more than five ranked nominations.
+Note: Each department may submit no more than five (5) nominations per program.

-The Graduate Faculty Program Director or designee electronically submits a completed Interdisciplinary Enrichment Fellowship (IEF) nomination form to email@example.com.
+The Graduate Faculty Program Director or designee electronically submits a completed Interdisciplinary Enrichment Fellowship (IEF) nomination form.
 Along with completed nomination form, please provide:

-The number of applications received will determine the turn-around time for awardee announcement.
-Once awardees have been selected, departments will be notified by email.
+There will be a three (3) week turn-around time for recipient announcement from the deadline date.
+Once awardees have been selected, departments will be notified by email

 Each fellow is personally responsible for individual taxes related to this award.
 Additional information regarding tax issues related to awards can be found at tax considerations.
 Specific questions should be directed to a tax advisor or contact the ASU Financial Aid and Scholarship Services.